pseiler/savegamesync/README.md

 savegame_sync.sh -u [--upload] --games "$Game1, $Game2"
 ```

-Download the files from your Cloud.
-If you want to download all available games, use "all"
+Download the files from your Cloud to the correct location.
+If you want to download all
-to the correct location:
+ available games, use "all"
 ```bash
 savegame_sync.sh -d [--download] --games "$Game1, $Game2"
 ```